josuneha/AzureBigData-analytics/README.md

 ### Whiteboard design session

-In this whiteboard design session, you will work with a group to design a solution for ingesting and preparing historic flight delay and weather data, and creating, training, and deploying a machine learning model that can predict flight delays.
+In this whiteboard design session, you will work with a group to design a solution for ingesting and preparing historic flight delay and weather data and creating, training, and deploying a machine learning model that can predict flight delays.

-At the end of this whiteboard design session you will have learned how to include a web application that obtains weather forecasts from a 3rd party, collects flight information from end users, and sends that information to the deployed machine learning model for scoring.
-Part of the exercise will include providing visualizations of historic flight delays, and orchestrating the collection and batch scoring of historic and new flight delay data.
+At the end of this whiteboard design session, you will have learned how to include a web application that obtains weather forecasts from a 3rd party, collects flight information from end-users, and sends that information to the deployed machine learning model for scoring.
+Part of the exercise will include providing visualizations of historic flight delays and orchestrating the collection and batch scoring of historic and new flight delay data.

 ### Hands-on lab

 This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft big data and advanced analytics.

-By the end of the lab, you will be able to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.
+By the end of the lab, you will be able to show an end-to-end solution, leveraging many of these technologies but not necessarily doing work in every component possible.

 ## Azure services and related products